Non-Invasive Prenatal Analysis (NIPA) for RhD now available

 NIPA avoids the requirement for amniocentesis as it is now possible to extract cell-free fetal DNA (ffDNA) from the peripheral blood of the mother and analyse it for the presence of the RHD gene.

-This test will complement the anti-D quantitation and intrauterine transfusion support that the Blood Service already provides for the management of pregnancies at risk of HDFN.
+This test will complement the anti-D quantitation and intrauterine transfusion support that Lifeblood already provides for the management of pregnancies at risk of HDFN.

 NIPA is currently performed by Lifeblood and publicly funded for high-risk pregnancies in the following categories:

-2. High-risk Rh D negative pregnant women with obstetric indications such as severe fetal maternal haemorrhage during pregnancy; or
+2. Rh D negative pregnant women with obstetric indications such as severe fetomaternal haemorrhage during pregnancy, or intrauterine death; or

 NIPA testing can be performed from 12 weeks gestation and will require two additional EDTA blood samples to be collected for testing.
-Samples must arrive at the Blood Service within 72 hours of collection.
+Samples must arrive at Lifeblood within 72 hours of collection.

 The NIPA service will improve clinical practice in transfusion medicine by giving clinicians an additional diagnostic marker to guide them in determining the appropriate management of a high-risk pregnancy.